maximaslov/secret-santa/README.md

 10. **"Компанія з таким номером не знайдена."**  If no company was registered under the entered number.
 Make sure you entered the correct number.

+***
+## Technical Information:

+* The application was developed using the **React.js** JavaScript library.
+* The **useState()** hook was used to manage the state of the components.
+* **Modular CSS** approach was used for styling the components.
+* **CSS Flexbox** was used to ensure responsive and adaptive design for different devices.
+* The **Axios** library was used for server communication.
+* The **Formik** library was used to create the name registration form.
+* A free **mockapi.io** service is used as a backend mock.
+* The **React Snowfall** library was used to display snow on the page.

+***
+# ANNOUNCEMENT
+#### In the near future, an updated version of the Secret Santa 2.0 application will be released.
+**Development start date:** August 01, 2023
+**Estimated release date:** November 15, 2023.

+## What changes are planned:

+1. **Bug fixes:**
+  * The application's logic will be moved to context or some state management solution will be used.
+  * It will no longer be possible for the same person to become a secret Santa two or more times.
+Currently, this can lead to someone being left without a gift.
+  * It will not be possible to enter two or more identical names.
+Currently, the service does not recognize this.
+  * An issue that can occur with button states when creating a new company will be fixed.
+Currently, if all fields are filled out and then one is deleted, the "Next" button does not return to the "disabled" state.

+2. The problem with the limit on the number of company registrations, caused by the free tariff of mockapi.io, will be resolved.

+3. There will be a completely redesigned, modern, and more interactive design.

+4. The ability to use the application in English will be added.

+5. An external international domain will be connected.